romaklym/pyguidesktop/README.md

 ### 🚧 Framework is under construction 🚧

-Desktop Automation Application build with Python 🐍
+Desktop Automation Application built with Python 🐍

 Built using next libraries:
 - 🦾 PyAutoGUI